 Tongue Retaining Devices

-A number of other surgeries can reduce apnea events in adults, though the evidence for their efficacy is limited to small studies.
+A number of surgeries can reduce apnea events, though the evidence for their efficacy is limited to small studies.

 Choosing CPAP Alternatives